vatpac-technology/sops/docs/enroute/Melbourne Centre/ELW.md

 That being said, it is *advised* that ELW give **Heads-up Coordination** prior to **50nm** from the boundary in the following scenarios:
 - BLA to BIK(GUN) for aircraft **not** on the Y59 or W817 airway*
-- ELW to YWE and WON for all aircraft
+- ELW to YWE and HUO(WON) for all aircraft
-- BLA to YWE(All) and BIK(WOL) for all aircraft
+- BLA to YWE(OXL/GTH) and WOL for all aircraft

 !!! tip
     **BLA** should aim to handoff aircraft as soon as possible to **GUN**, so they can issue STAR clearance and commence sequencing.
 Remember, As per [Standard coordination procedures](../../../controller-skills/coordination/#handoffs), the Receiving sector may turn the aircraft 45° left or right and climb/descend to any level.
 So if required, nominate a restriction.